ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The directory in the repository that contains the buildpacks file or the Dockerfile.
 This value is optional.
 </dd>
 <dt>`-df`, `--dockerfile`</dt>
-<dd>The name of the Dockerfile.
+<dd>The path to the Dockerfile.
 Specify this option only if the name is other than `Dockerfile`.
 This value is optional.
 The default value is <code>Dockerfile</code>.
 </dd>
 <dt>`-grs`, `-repo`, `-r`, `--git-repo-secret`</dt>
 <dd>The name of the Git repository access secret to access the private repository.
 This repository contains the source code to build your container image.
 To create this access secret, use the `repo create` command.
 This value is optional.